 - 1. Persistent Vomiting or Retching especially if it occurs several times in an hour, there is an inability to hold down water, blood in the vomit, or vomiting along with depression, abdominal pain, bloating of the abdomen, or anxiety (pacing, rolling, or hiding). - 2.
-Obviewe howeverhears on blanding that is source on workt stor.
+Obvious hemorrhage or bleeding that is severe or won't stop. - 3.
+Difficulty or inability to urinate.
+Sometimes pet owners mistake this for constipation, especially with cats (most serious in males).
+Inability to urinate is an emergency, so you are better to call us if unsure.